Deland-Labs/DFT-Standard-Tutorial/docs/Intro.md

 **Information self-describing**

-Etherscan, MyEthereumWallet, Imtoken, TokenPocket, Dapp all have more information requirements for ERC20, such as Logo, introduction, white paper, social media, official website, contact information, etc. Each of them that needs this information needs to be maintained independently, so information appears Inconsistent.
-It is necessary to solve this problem through the design of <strong>[Dfinity Fungible Token Standard]</strong>
+Etherscan, MyEthereumWallet, Imtoken, TokenPocket, Dapps all have more information requirements for ERC20, such as Logo, introduction, white paper, social media, official website, contact information, etc. Due to the need that each of them requires independently maintained information, which caused the inconsistent information.
+Therefore, it is necessary to solve this problem through the design of <strong>[Dfinity Fungible Token Standard]</strong>

-Based on the above problems and requirements,  the following draft standards are formulated:
+The following draft standards are formulated based on the problems and requirements above:

 ## Standard